 8. The coat of arms of Rotterdam used to include an eagle and three bees

 This was during the time that the French occupied The Netherlands (1795 – 1813).
 This showed that the city belonged to the ‘good cities’ in the French empire.

 9. The city of Rotterdam in the state of New York (U.S.A) has almost the same motto

 The motto of this city in the United States of Amerca is ‘stronger through effort’.

 10. Rotterdam is home to 68 football clubs

-Three of those football clubs: Sparta, Feyenoord and Excelsior play in the Eredivisie, which is The Netherlands professional football league.
+Two of those football clubs: Sparta and Feyenoord play in the Eredivisie, which is The Netherlands professional football league.

 11. Rotterdam is an old city, even though it doesn’t look like it